6 Most Common Network Problems

 Modern technology and the increasing use of hosted services has brought major changes to network and application infrastructures.
 While these changes have equipped users with more functionality than ever before, they have also greatly increased our dependence on a high functioning network to help us ensure the maintenance of these critical applications.

-This means that when a network problem occurs, it can be even more disastrous and difficult to solve.
+This means that when a network problem or network error occurs, it can be even more disastrous and difficult to solve.
 But knowing which network problems can affect your network the most can help you understand how to identify network issues fast.

 Network problems impact things like, VoIP calls, ERP applications, files downloads, and more.
-Anytime a bad connection prevents you from accessing something outside your computer, you're likely dealing with a network problem.
+Anytime a bad network connection issues prevents you from accessing something outside your computer, you're likely dealing with a network problem.

 There are many different network problems that can affect network performance.